puffnfresh/emu.js/README.md

 emu is a tiny documentation generator.
 It does the following:

 * Parses stdin JavaScript
-* Extract comments with double asterisks
+* Extract block comments with double asterisks
+* Extract line comments with triple forward slash
 * Trims out the prefixed whitespace
 * Prints the results to stdout